 Kakopetria is situated at an altitude of 667 meters above sea level, between the banks of the Kargotis and Garillis rivers.
 The two rivers merge into the village and form the Clarion River, which crosses the Solea valley and then flows into the Gulf of Morphou, Pentagia.
 To the east of the valley is the new Kakopetria with its large modern houses, with tiled roofs.
 To the west of the valley and between the two rivers, old Kakopetria is built with its narrow and helical streets.
-The roofs of the houses are sloping and tiled and almost all the houses have an upholstered and wooden balcony.
+The roofs of the houses are sloping and tiled and almost all the houses have a wooden balcony.

 In the area, fruit trees are grown mainly apple trees, pears, plums, apricots, peach trees and cherries, vegetables are mainly potatoes and tomatoes, vines and a few grains.

 Name of Kakopetria: